 Capabilities written to 'mepcc' must be legalised by implicitly zeroing bit 'mepcc[0]'.
-Additionally, if an implementation allows IALIGN to be either 16 or 32, then whenever IALIGN=32, the capability read from 'mepcc' must be legalised by implicitly zeroing bit 'mepcc[1]'.
-Therefore, the capability read or written has its tag bit cleared if the legalised address is not within the [Representable Range](#).
+Additionally, if an implementation allows IALIGN to be either 16 or 32, then whenever IALIGN=32, the capability read from 'mepcc' must be legalised by implicitly zeroing 'mepcc[1]'.
+Therefore, the capability read or written has its tag bit cleared if the legalised address is not within the 'Representable Range' or if the legalisation changes the address and the capability is sealed.

-When reading or writing a sealed capability in 'mepcc', the tag is not cleared if the original address equals the legalized address.
+When reading or writing a sealed capability in 'mepcc', the tag is not cleared if the original address equals the legalised address.